geetkhatri/geetkhatri.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 My research interests lie at the intersection of machine learning and signal processing.
-I’m particularly interested in their application to problems in computer vision, energy, and audio.
-My [past research and project work](/projects) was primarily focused on AI-based battery modeling, ultrasonic flaw detection, and speech enhancement.
+I’m particularly interested in their application to problems in audio and medicine.
+My [past research and project work](/projects) was primarily focused on speech enhancement, AI-based battery modeling, and ultrasonic flaw detection.

 Currently, I'm a PhD student in the Department of Electrical and Computer Engineering at North Carolina State University.
 Previously, I worked as a software engineer in Pune, India.
 Prior to that, I was in Delhi Technological University, where I obtained my bachelor's degree in Electronics and Communication Engineering.